diging-training/rse-fundamentals-book/_sources/docker-exercises.md

 1. Run the command `cat /etc/os-release` in an alpine container.
 What does it print?

+2. Run the following command `docker run -it --rm jdamerow/temperature-converter bash`.
+Then get a list of all the files in the `/app` folder in the container.
+Then run `python convert.py`.

 Take a screenshot of the output of each of the commands.